google/applied-machine-learning-intensive/v2/06_other_models/00_random_forests/slides.md

 <!--

 Let's start by taking a look at a decision tree.
-This particular example is a tree predicting iris species from the popular iris dataset.
+This particular example is a tree predicting iris species from the iris dataset.

 Decision trees have a single root node and a variable depth number of intermediate nodes, ending in many leaf nodes.
-A decision is made by comparing the one of your features to some derived value at the node and then following a path based on the comparison.
+A decision is made by comparing one of your features to some derived value at the node and then following a path based on the comparison.
 The leaf node that you arrive at is your "decision".

 Image Details: